pouyabey/md-102-endpoint-administrator-notes/README-Day-5.md

 → Manages Microsoft Teams.

 Security Administrator
-→ Manages security-related settings.
+→ Manages security settings.

 Compliance Administrator
-→ Manages compliance-related features.
+→ Manages compliance features.

+A user should receive a service-specific role instead of Global Administrator whenever possible.

 # Principle of Least Privilege

-The Principle of Least Privilege means giving users the minimum level of access they need to perform their jobs.

-Correct sentence:

 The Principle of Least Privilege means giving users only the minimum permissions they need to perform their jobs.

 # PIM and JIT

-PIM means:

-Privileged Identity Management

-JIT means:

-Just-in-Time access

 PIM
+→ Privileged Identity Management.

-→ A Microsoft Entra service used to manage, monitor, and control privileged roles.
+PIM is used to manage and monitor privileged roles.

 JIT
+→ Just-in-Time access.

-→ Temporary activation of a privileged role only when it is needed.
+JIT activates a privileged role temporarily only when needed.

 Example:

-Junior Administrator requests the role
+Junior administrator becomes eligible for a role
+→ Requests activation
 → MFA or approval may be required
-→ The role becomes active temporarily
+→ Role becomes active temporarily
-→ The administrator completes the task
-→ The activation period expires
+→ Time expires
-→ The privileged access is removed
+→ Access is removed

-## Example of PIM and JIT

-Imagine that the main administrator is going on vacation for one month.

-The organization does not want to give the junior administrator permanent privileged access.

-Instead, the junior administrator is assigned an eligible role through PIM.

-Eligible means:
+Eligible

-The user does not have the role active all the time, but can request and activate it when necessary.
+→ The user can activate the role when necessary.

-The organization can configure requirements such as:

-- MFA
-- Approval
-- Justification
-- Maximum activation time
-- Notification
-- Access reviews
+Active

-The role itself is not called a JIT role.
+→ The role is currently available to the user.

-The user is eligible for a normal role, and that role is activated temporarily through Just-in-Time access.

-# Summary of Role Types

-Roles
-→ Define permissions.

-Microsoft Entra
-→ Identity-focused.

-Azure
-→ Resource-focused.

-Microsoft 365
-→ Service and application-focused.

-Intune
-→ Device, application, and policy-management focused.

 # RBAC Best Practices

-Assign roles to groups rather than directly to individual users whenever practical.
+Assign roles to groups instead of individuals.

-Follow the Principle of Least Privilege.
+Follow least privilege.

-Use PIM for privileged administrative roles.
+Use PIM for privileged roles.

 Review role assignments regularly.

-Remove permissions that are no longer required.

-Use access reviews and reminders to periodically verify administrative access.

-# Implementing RBAC in Microsoft Azure
+Remove unused permissions.

-## Security Principal
+# Security Principals

 Security Principal
-→ Any identity that can be assigned access or a role.
+→ Any identity that can receive a role or permission.

-Examples of Security Principals:

 User
-→ Identity for an individual person.
+→ Identity for one person.

 Group
-→ Identity for a collection of users.
+→ Identity for multiple users.

 Service Principal
 → Identity for an application or service; credentials are managed by the organization.